-Any student who wished to file a complaint or grievance should be made to Director of Student Affairs for attempted informal resolution of the complaint.
+Any student who wishes to file a complaint or grievance should be referred to the Director of Student Affairs for attempted informal resolution of the complaint.
 Resolution of a majority of complaints can likely be resolved at this informal level which is the first step in a grievance procedure.